COLLEGE OF ENGINEERING & SCIENCE

 Chemical engineering students at Louisiana Tech learn that safety is the highest priority at the Chemical Engineering Laboratory.
 The Chemical Engineering Laboratory is an open bay, two-story 3,400 square foot work area dedicated to chemical engineering.
 Students work in small teams and with the lab instructor when in the laboratory (small class sizes allow for one-on-one interaction with the students).

 We have a real-world focus with a hands-on application of the unit operations students learn in the classrooms.
-Lab experiments deal with evaporation, heat exchangers of various types, absorption, distillation, drying, reactors, fluid flow, pumping systems, and process control.
+Lab experiments deal with evaporation, heat exchangers of various types, absorption, distillation, drying, reactors, fluid flow, pumping systems, fermentation, pulp and paper and process control.
 Before graduation, each student will have completed 13 unit operations based experiments plus the process control lab.

 Lab reports help prepare the students for effective communication to their peers and managers.
-The lab compliments intern experiences and helps prepare the chemical engineers for their positions in industry.
+The lab compliments intern experiences and helps prepare the chemical engineers for their positions in chemical engineering industries

 Junior Lab Equipment

-Cooling towers are used throughout industry to remove heat from the processes.
+Cooling towers are used throughout chemical engineering industries to remove heat from the processes.
 Typically, a cooling fluid (water) is pumped from the cooling tower into the plant and through heat exchangers to remove heat from unit operations such as condensing steam, cooling a reactor, cooling for a refrigeration unit, etc. The students cool a recirculated water stream with a heat load simulating the processes being cooled.
-Various characteristics are changed during the experiment such as air flow rate, water flow rate, air temperature, etc. The students collect the data and develop mass and energy balances around the cooling tower.
+Various characteristics are changed during the experiment such as airflow rate, water flow rate, air temperature, etc. The students collect the data and develop mass and energy balances around the cooling tower.

 The falling ball viscometer system helps the students determine the viscosity of three different liquids (water, glycerin, and oil).
 Several small spheres of different sizes and densities are timed as they drop through each fluid.
 The data obtained is then used by the students to determine fluid viscosity.
 The experiment is done as a team but the pre-lab and post-lab reports are done individually (just for this experiment).